 Examining Financial Inconsistencies

-looking through financial records to find odd or questionable transactions that might point to embezzlement, fraud, or other financial crimes. monitoring the flow of funds through intricate accounts, subsidiaries, or transactions in order to find hidden assets or illegal activity. identifying indicators of manipulation, such as changed financial statements, things that are not on the balance sheet, or differences between stated and actual income or costs.
+Looking through financial records to find odd or questionable transactions that might point to embezzlement, fraud, or other financial crimes.
+Monitoring the flow of funds through intricate accounts, subsidiaries, or transactions in order to find hidden assets or illegal activity.
+Identifying indicators of manipulation, such as changed financial statements, things that are not on the balance sheet, or differences between stated and actual income and costs.

 Identifying and Preventing Fraud